 - All primitive Java data types (int, long, char, and boolean)

-Question No. 30: What does orientation do in Android?
+30. What does orientation do in Android?

 Answer: Orientation is an activity that represents the layout of a screen display in the form of rows and columns.

 <activity android name=".activity" android: screenOrientation="landscape">